The Metro Regional Quality Council (MRQC) conducted 240 Person-Centered Quality Reviews between November 2017 and January 2020.

 - Attended stakeholder summit

 - Provided public comment on recommended changes to the VAA

 The MRQC staff have been closely involved in self-advocacy efforts at The Arc Minnesota by providing support, guidance, and technical assistance in the following areas:

-- Guidance and supervision to various self-advocacy meetings such as the monthly Self-Advocate Advisory Committee Meeting, Calling All Self-Advocates statewide meeting, and weekly self-advocate happy hour meetings.
+MRQC staff provided guidance and supervision to various self-advocacy meetings and events such as the monthly Self-Advocate Advisory Committee Meetings, Calling All Self-Advocates statewide meetings, the Parent Panel, and weekly self-advocate happy hours.

-- Worked closely with the self-advocacy initiative where we created a dedicated space on The Arc Minnesota’s website for resources to help keep people with disabilities advocating, engaged, and learning during COVID-19.
-Access the Self-Advocacy Page here: https://arcminnesota.org/self-advocacy-page/
+MRQC staff worked closely with the self-advocacy initiative where we created a dedicated space on The Arc Minnesota’s website for resources to help keep people with disabilities advocating, engaged, and learning during COVID-19.

 Resources for information on this page:

 Employment Background and Information:

 Direct Support Worker Survey 2019 Final Report.
 Retrieved from: https://ici.umn.edu/products/kfpN9PofQGWQNrV3FwsfeA

 IMPACT winter/spring 2018, Volume 31, Number 1.
 Retrieved from: https://ici.umn.edu/products/impact/311/